whataboutpets/minimal-mistakes/_posts/rabbits/2018-03-21-can-rabbits-eat-apples.md

 ---
 title: "Can Rabbits Eat Apples?"
 permalink: /:categories/can-rabbits-eat-apples.html
 excerpt: "Wondering whether your pet rabbit can eat apples?
 What about the peel or seeds?
-Read this post to find out if they are healthy and learn some great tips on how to feed them."
+Find out if apples are healthy for your bunny and learn some tips on how to feed them."
 date: 2018-03-21
 last_modified_at: 2018-03-21
 header: